 Glenn M. Walker received B.S. and M.S. degrees in biomedical engineering from Louisiana Tech University in 1996 and 1998 respectively, and his Ph.D. degree in biomedical engineering from the University of Wisconsin-Madison in 2002.
 From 2002 to 2004 he was a Postdoctoral Fellow in the Department of Molecular Physiology & Biophysics at Vanderbilt University Medical Centre.
-Since 2004 he has been with the Joint Department of Biomedical Engineering at the University of North Carolina and North Carolina State University, where he is currently an Associate Professor.
-His current research interests are in the areas of sub-visible particle characterization and microfluidic calorimetry.
+From 2004-2018 he was with the Joint Department of Biomedical Engineering at the University of North Carolina and North Carolina State University.
+In 2018 he joined the Biomedical Engineering Program at the University of Mississippi, where he is an Associate Professor.
+His current research interests are in the areas of paper-based fluidics and tumor-on-a-chip devices.

 Archive for the ‘Introduction’ Category

 Welcome to Chips & Tips – a unique and regularly updated forum for scientists in the miniaturisation field from Lab on a Chip.
 Chips & Tips aims to provide a place where ideas and solutions can be exchanged on common practical problems encountered in the lab, which are seldom reported in the literature.